This post may contain affiliate links. Please read my disclosure policy.

-Start by combining the grilled salmon marinade ingredients in a single gallon-size zip lock bag (no need to dirty up a bowl), add the salmon, and refrigerate for at least an hour to allow the flavors to penetrate the fish.
+Combine the grilled salmon marinade ingredients in a single gallon-size zip lock bag (no need to dirty up a bowl).
+Add the salmon, and refrigerate for at least an hour to allow the flavors to penetrate the fish.

 The salmon is perfectly cooked after just 15-18 minutes on the grill with the lid down.
 Be careful that you avoid overcooking or the salmon will become too dry.
 The salmon should lift away from the skin easily with a flat spatula.